Par for the course, we've picked 8 of the best golf courses in Adelaide and South Australia. Putt your way to perfection with our must-visit list.

 The Royal Adelaide Golf Club at Seaton is one of six Australian golf courses ranked in the World’s Top 100 and has played host to the massive ISPS Handa Women's Australian Open.
 It's a majestic golfing experience, especially when sea breezes whip through the cypress pines bordering the course.
 You’ll find the Royal Adelaide Golf Club at Henley Beach; a 15-minute drive away from Adelaide’s CBD.
 After the game, take a swing at some of Adelaide's best restaurants!

 3. Kooyonga Golf Club, Adelaide

 Designed by home-grown Adelaide golf course architect, H.L Rymill, Kooyonga Golf Club is a championship golf course that has played host to multiple Australian Opens.
-Close to the beach, Kooyonga Golf Club is a beautiful, undulating course, refreshed by sea breezes.
+Close to the beach and just 15 minutes from Adelaide, Kooyonga Golf Club is a beautiful, undulating course, refreshed by sea breezes.
 The club officially opened on May 9, 1923 and by June 1924, had a full 18 holes ready for play.

 4. The Grange Golf Club, Adelaide

 The birthplace of Greg Norman’s professional career, picture-perfect Grange Golf Club combines two internationally-rated 18-hole golf courses in one of South Australia’s premier sporting venues.
 The Grange Golf Club offers a multi-award-winning function centre, pro shop and fantastic restaurant.
 Post-game, treat yourself to lunch at Henley Square's SeaSalt or Melt Pizzeria.